DiamondLightSource/tickit/docs/tutorials/creating-a-simulation.rst

 In order to be included in a simulation, tickit devices must have a `ComponentConfig` dataclass associated with them.
 This defines the device to be used, as well as any adapters to allow the device to be externally controlled.
-At the top level, tickit simulations comprise a list of these components - denoted in YAML by ``-``.
+At the top level, tickit simulations comprise a list of these components which are denoted in YAML.

 In this example our first device shall be a `RandomTrampoline` with a callback_period of :math:`1s` or :math:`10^9n\s` named ``rand_tramp`` with no adapters - denoted